kruftt/carnac/README.md

 store.state.foo.bar = 'buzz'
 > 'raw'
 ```
+&nbsp;
+### Patch
-Mutating values directly on the state object only notifies subscribers that a mutation has occured, not what particular value has changed or what it was before, and each assignment generates a separate event.
+Mutating values directly on the state object only notifies subscribers that a mutation has occured, not what particular value has changed or what it was before, with each assignment generating a separate event.
 The `patch` function addresses these issues by allowing multiple values to be assigned at once:
 ```ts
 const oldPatch = store.patch({ a: 100, foo: { bar: 'patched!' } })
 > 'patch'